leandronsbarreto/pipeline-ci-cd/README.md

 ## Running Tests Locally

-To run the tests locally, use the following command:
+To run the tests locally, use the following command: npm test

-bash
-npm test

 This will execute Mocha and run all the test files located in the test/ directory.
 The tests will use Chai for assertions.